shiyujiucsb/mandelbrot_julia_fractals/README.md

 # Mandelbrot Julia Fractals (MJF) Project

-This project plots Mandelbrot and Julia sets using Python 3 + cImage.
+This project plots Mandelbrot and Julia sets using Python 3 + PIL.
 The goal is to let everyone freely verify the correctness of fractal images on the Internet.
 Wikipedia gives great articles and references about the related concepts here.
 This program considers the iteration: z = z^2 + c.